History of the Jews in Malta: Contemporary period

 In the years before World War II, several Jews fleeing Nazism came to Malta, in particular from Austria (Eder family), Italy and Libya (Reginiano family).
 Numerous Maltese Jews fought in the British Army during the war.

 From 1915 till 1944, the Jewish Community was led by Achille Tayar.
 He was succeeded by Fortunato Habib in 1944–1963, George Tayar in 1963–1994, and then by Abraham Hayim Ohayon, the son of rabbi Nissim Ohayon.

 In 1953, the World Jewish Congress counted 56 Jews in Malta, represented in the Jewish Community of Malta, headed by Fortunato Habib with George D. Tayar as secretary.
 The guide states that "The representation of the community is recognized by the Government.
 Its five-men Working Committee is elected by the membership.
 Efforts are being made to arrange for regular Jewish and religious instruction."

 In 2019 the Jewish community in Malta gathered around 150 persons, slightly more than the 120 (of which 80 were active) estimated in 2003, and mostly elderly.
 Many among the newer generations decided to settle abroad, including England and Israel.
 Most contemporary Maltese Jews are Sephardi, however an Ashkenazi prayer book is used.

 The Maltese Jews found themselves without a synagogue when the building in Spur St. was demolished in 1979.
 In 1984 a new synagogue was opened at 182 Strada San Orsola, but it had to close down in 1995 as the building was collapsing.

 In 2000, a new synagogue was built in Ta' Xbiex with donations from the United States and the UK.
 The Jewish Foundation of Malta now manages it along with a Jewish Center.

 Malta's relations with Israel have been friendly since the former's independence.
 A direct flight from Tel Aviv brings up to 300 Israeli tourists to Malta each time.

-The local flat bread (ftira) and the traditional Maltese loaf (Ħobż) are both kosher.
+The local flat bread (ftira) and the traditional Maltese loaf (Ħobż tal-Malt) are both kosher.

 Judaism, along with Hinduism, is recognized as a cult but not as a religion in Malta.
 In 2010, Jewish and Hindu groups in Malta urged Pope Benedict XVI to intervene to ensure that Malta treats all religions equally before the law.

 In 2013 the Chabad Jewish Center in Malta was founded by Rabbi Haim Shalom Segal and his wife, Haya Moshka Segal.

+In 2023, author Ronald Bugeja appeared on national broadcaster Television Malta and glorified a biography of Hitler that he had written, claiming that Hitler was unaware of that atrocities that had been committed during World War II.
+In response, an anonymous member of the local Jewish community filed a police report against Bugeja.